dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 -  Any non-Dylan thread.

 The initial thread in a Dylan application is always called Thread 1:
-“Master thread”.
+"Master thread".
 Each subsequently created thread is assigned an integer number by incrementing the value used for the previous thread, and a title derived according to the scheme above.